The trajectoRIR Database: Room Acoustic Recordings Along a Trajectory of Moving Microphones: Introduction

-In an effort to fuse the potential of RIR databases and audio recordings during motion, in this paper we introduce \emph{trajectoRIR}, an extensive, multi-array database of stationary and dynamic acoustic recordings performed along a trajectory in a reverberant room.
-At the core of the trajectoRIR database lies a smoothed-L-shaped trajectory built using a rail system, on which a robotic cart is used to move microphones in a precise and reproducible manner.
-Both stationary RIRs, recorded at finely-spaced positions along the trajectory, and audio recordings during motion of the cart are included in the database.
-The recordings are obtained using three microphone array configurations.
-The first configuration consists of a DH with in-ear omnidirectional microphones, two omnidirectional microphones located next to the ear canals, a 16-channel uniform circular array located around the DH at the same height of the ear canals, and a second 4-channel uniform circular array located above the head, for a total of 24 microphones.
-This configuration will be referred to as MC1.
-The second microphone configuration is similar to MC1, only without the DH, has a total of 22 microphones and will be referred to as MC2.
-The third configuration consists of three first-order ambisonics (FOA) microphones and a 12-channel uniform linear array (ULA); it has a total of 24 microphones and will be referred to as MC3.
-The recordings are performed in the Alamire Interactive Laboratory (AIL)~\cite{lirias3940173} located in Heverlee, Belgium, at the Park Abbey.
-The AIL room has a reverberation time of $\SI{0.5}{\second}$~\cite{dietzenMYRiAD2023}, and two static loudspeaker positions are used for the recordings.
+\revTwo{For several applications, including time-variant RIR estimation~\cite{macwilliamStatespaceEstimationSpatially2024}, spatially dynamic sound field reconstruction~\cite{brunnstromExperimental2025}, auralization~\cite{aliSource-timeDominantModeling2025}, and the evaluation of dynamic audio simulations, there is a clear need for recordings of audio under motion with corresponding stationary RIRs along the motion path.
+While some existing datasets provide either stationary or dynamic audio data, a database containing matching recordings for both remains unavailable.}

-For stationary recordings, RIRs are obtained using exponential sine sweeps.
-For MC1 and MC2, a total of 46 equally spaced positions along the trajectory are sampled, each spaced by approximately $\SI{10}{\cm}$; for MC3, a total of 92 position with a spacing of approximately $\SI{5}{\cm}$ are used.
-In total 8648 RIRs are collected in the room.
+\revTwo{In an effort to bridge this gap and fuse the potential of RIR databases and audio recordings during motion, in this paper we introduce \emph{trajectoRIR}: an extensive, multi-array database of stationary and dynamic acoustic recordings performed along a trajectory in a reverberant room.} At the core of the trajectoRIR database lies a smoothed-L-shaped trajectory built using a rail system, on which a robotic cart is used to move microphones in a precise and reproducible manner.
+Both stationary RIRs, recorded at finely-spaced positions along the trajectory, and audio recordings during motion of the cart are included in the database. \revTwo{The recordings are obtained using three microphone array configurations: the first one (MC1) consists of a DH with in-ear omnidirectional microphones, two omnidirectional microphones located next to the ear canals, a 16-channel uniform circular array located around the DH at the same height of the ear canals, and a second 4-channel uniform circular array located above the head.
+The second one (MC2) is similar to MC1, only without the DH.
+The third configuration (MC3) consists of three first-order ambisonics (FOA) microphones and a 12-channel uniform linear array (ULA).
+These configurations have been chosen because they include standard microphone arrays that are widely employed in room acoustics and have been used for the collection of several existing RIR databases.
+This diversity thus enables the potential use of the proposed database in combination with other data collections, which makes it attractive for training data-driven algorithms~\cite{vanWaterschootDeepDataDriven2025}.}